coder-newcomer/consoleRPG/README.md

 ## 📄 Description & Inspiration

 It's focused as casual RPG game on a web.
-What you need is just playing it like clicking button, managing item, creating, mining, foraging, fight, waiting, gacha, and/or do anything you can do inside the game.
+What you need is just playing it like clicking, typing and enter, managing item, creating, mining, foraging, fight, waiting, gacha, and/or do anything you can do inside the game.

-This game inspired from a [Whatsapp Bot](# "Source Needed!")
+This game inspired from a [Whatsapp Bot](http://google.com/search?q=whatsapp+bot "Source Needed!")
 RPG game and the original RPG game element.
 But because of limitations of my devices that cannot use any of game engine and my acknowledge, i try to bring it on web (console) instead.

 >Note: This project is still in early development.
 Very not work for now!